 Graduate study at the University of Montevallo complements the undergraduate program, providing the same sense of community and quality of interaction between students and faculty.
 Further, the University creates an appropriate graduate environment by insuring adequate and up-to-date library resources, faculty-sponsored graduate student gatherings and paper presentations, advice from faculty regarding publication and conference channels, and a graduate seminar-like setting in many graduate classes.

 Degrees and Programs

-Initiated in 1955, the program has grown to include four master’s degrees in eight majors and a number of concentrations, as well as the Educational Specialist degree and AA certification in two areas.
-The degrees offered by UM are:
+Initiated in 1955, the graduate program has grown to include four master’s degrees in a range of majors and concentrations, as well as Educational Specialist degree in three areas and AA professional educator certification in two areas.
+The degrees offered by UM are as follows:

 Master of Arts (M.A.)

 Educational Specialist (Ed.S.) and Class AA Professional Educator Certification

 The Annual Graduate Honors Reception is held each spring to recognize outstanding achievement in each graduate program.

 Qualified graduate students may also be invited to join most of the honorary organizations on campus, including Alpha Epsilon Lambda, Beta Gamma Sigma, Chi Sigma Iota, Kappa Delta Pi, Phi Kappa Phi, Sigma Alpha Pi and Sigma Tau Delta.